FiveOFive/pubsub-ws/README.md

 ## Getting Started

-Set up an http server for the websockets and create the ws-pubsub broker:
+Set up an http server for the websockets.
 ```javascript
 import http from 'http';
 import WebSocket from 'ws';